Rumpunzel/rpg-thingy/rules/gear.md

 > This weapon exploits an opponent's weakness and surprises better than any other.

+##### Intricate

+For Influence, Craft, and Resource tests, this weapon's quality rating is increased by **1.**
+This also increases the difficulty to of tests to create, improve, buy, and sell this weapon.

+> This weapon is an impressive feat of craftsmanship.

 ##### Missile

 When attacking with Reason, if your opponent successfully defends, ignore all stress and morale damage you would suffer.